Alterdesk/hubot-alterdesk-adapter/README.md

 ### Connection settings
 HUBOT_ALTERDESK_TOKEN
-* Token for the Alterdesk API
+* OAuth 2.0 token for the Alterdesk API

 HUBOT_ALTERDESK_HOST
 * Host and port of the Alterdesk API *(default: api.alterdesk.com:443)*